Skip links

 If you have recently completed SEND mediation training and you have also completed the supported practice element and now wish to apply for accreditation, please download the relevant form, Form 4.

 A transition scheme for existing SEND mediators who wished to apply for passporting to accreditation when SEND register was introduced ended on 30 September 2019, except for mediators who were unable to apply before because, for example, they were on parental leave or working abroad.
-If you wish to apply for passporting on these grounds, please download the relevant form, Form 5 and send this to the COM/CMC, explaining why you were unable to apply before 30 September 2019.
+If you wish to apply for passporting on these grounds, please download the relevant form, Form 5 and send this to the CoM / CMC, explaining why you were unable to apply before 30 September 2019.

 Training Approval